amazon-science/abstractive-factual-tradeoff/mintscore/README.md

 Install
 -------

-To install, type `pip install mintscore`.
+To install, type `pip install ./mintscore` in the root folder of this repository.